-If you are hesitant to try stranded knitting (i.e. working with two colours), I urge you to watch my stranded knitting video tutorial.
+If you are nervous to try stranded knitting (i.e. working with two colours), I urge you to watch my stranded knitting video tutorial.
 In the video, I demonstrate how I hold the yarn and switch colours in an easy way.
 Once you get some practice under your belt, you’ll be ready to knit up this simple, yet stylish winter hat!

 Please note that some of the links on this page are affiliate links, which means I will earn a commission if you purchase through these links.
 I use all of the products listed on this page and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything I have recommended!